Fundraising

 Charity fundraising—self and statutory regulation

 The Charity Commission are not involved to a great extent in the regulation of charity fundraising.
 In the main, this has been left to self-regulation and statutory regulation.
 So far as self-regulation is concerned, this takes the form of trustees ensuring that their charity adopts best practice and avoids poor practice.
-In the pursuit of this, they can find help from the Institute of Fundraising and the Fundraising Standards Board.
+In the pursuit of this, they can find help from the Chartered Institute of Fundraising and the Fundraising Regulator.

 Many charities employ professional fundraisers to collect money or property on their behalf or commercial participators such as advertising companies to assist in public awareness.
-These persons are also regulated.
+These

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.